-Technology solutions for the travel industry (Travel Tech) refers to the set of next-generation tools and platforms that aim to redesign travel-related processes.
-They aim to provide travelers and travel service providers the flexibility and scalability required in a highly dynamic landscape.
-These tools have helped capitalize on pandemic-driven developments such as increased demand to minimize human interaction, a trend toward experience-rich wellness travel, and growth in demand for private air travel and car rentals.
+Technology solutions for the travel industry, known as Travel Tech, encompass a set of next-generation tools and platforms designed to transform travel-related processes.
+They aim to provide travelers and travel service providers the scalability needed in a highly dynamic landscape.
+These tools have helped to capitalize on pandemic-driven developments such as increased demand to minimize human interaction, a trend toward experience-rich wellness travel, and growth in demand for private car rentals.

 The Travel Tech suite includes B2C solutions that enable the booking of various transportation modes, experiences, and alternative accommodation, and smart luggage offerings.
 It also includes B2B solutions that assist in planning, controlling, tracking, and reporting on business-related travel activities, revenue, and guest management.
 The need for these tools has been fueled by various technological advancements and evolving consumer behaviors, brought significantly forward by the Covid-19 pandemic.
 Advancements in smartphones and the internet allow travelers to plan, book, and manage their trips online.
 Furthermore, data analytics, AI, VR, and AR technologies offer personalized travel experiences and immersive pre-viewing experiences.

 Travel tech startups operate across eight distinct segments and can be divided into B2B and B2C solutions.
 As of February 2023, the most common were startups offering B2C platforms for 1) alternative accommodation, 2) experiences (e.g. tours, events, and activities), and 3) online search/booking.
 The space is home to many growth stage startups, with the majority having established solutions for B2B revenue management and experience booking.
 Most of the startups are pure-play disruptors, with the exception of companies such as Hopper, Vacayou, and Mondee, which offer B2B and B2C solutions.